d3plus/d3plus-geomap/example/coordinate-points.md

 # Coordinate Points on a Map

 The [Geomap](https://d3plus.org/docs/#Geomap) class can plot coordinate points, provided the data has latitude and longitude values.
-FOr example, given a data file with this format:
+For example, given a data file with this format:

 ```json
 [